brokencuph/solarsystem-webgl/README.md

 # Implemented features
 - Draw the starfield, the sun, all the planets and the moon basically correct, with lighting
+- Interactive part (drag/scroll/zoom to move the camera)

 # Not yet finished
-- Interactive part (currently the view is fixed)
+- Free roam